ZoeAkpan/wavToTimeSensingData/README.md

 # wavToTimeSensingData
-converts a wav file to time sensing data CSV
+Objective: converts a wav file to time sensing data CSV

+Follow the comments.
+Your WAV files should be in a folder.
+You need a destination folder as well.